-To address the challenge, we propose Bayesian model selection~\cite{kc2021joint} to jointly infer the depth of GCN models warranted by data and perform dropout regularization simultaneously~\cite{kc2021joint}.
-To enable the number of GCN layers in the encoder to go to infinity in theory, we model the depth of GCN models as a stochastic process by defining the beta process over the number of GCN layers.
-The beta process induces layer-wise activation probabilities that modulate neuron activations for regularization via a conjugate Bernoulli process.
-The proposed framework balances the GCN model's depth and neuron activations and provides well-calibrated predictions.
+To address the challenge, we propose a Bayesian model selection framework to jointly infer the depth of GCN models warranted by data and perform dropout regularization \cite{kc2021joint}.
+To enable the number of GC layers in the encoder to go to infinity in theory, we model the depth of the GCN model as a stochastic process by defining a beta process over the number of GC layers.
+The beta process induces layer-wise activation probabilities that modulate neuron activations via a conjugate Bernoulli process.
+We specify a bilinear decoder to reconstruct interactions based on feature representations produced by the GCN model.
+The encoder-decoder framework constructs an end-to-end trainable model for interaction prediction.

-We evaluate the performance of our inference framework and compare it with GCN-based models for biomedical interaction prediction.
-We demonstrate that the GCN-based encoder suffers from the over-fitting problem as the depth increases but our model infers the most plausible depth and is quite robust to the overfitting problem.
-Furthermore, experiments on sparse interaction networks with an increasing number of interactions show that our method achieves superior performance by enabling the structure of the GCN-based encoder to dynamically evolve to accommodate incrementally available information.
+We evaluate our inference framework by comparing it with competing GCN-based models for biomedical interaction prediction, demonstrating that our framework effectively addresses overfitting and over-smoothing issues by inferring the most appropriate depth.
+It strikes a balance between the GCN model's depth and neuron activations.
+The experiments suggest that our approach outperforms others, particularly on sparse interaction networks as it allows the GCN-based encoder's structure to dynamically adapt to accommodate incremental data.
+Furthermore, we find that our approach also yields well-calibrated predictions.

-In summary, our contributions are as follows: \begin{itemize} \item We propose a Bayesian model selection to jointly infer the most plausible depth and their neuron activations for encoder warranted by data simultaneously to learn representation for biomedical entities. \item We empirically demonstrate that our inference framework achieves superior performance by dynamically balancing the neural network depth and their neuron activation for the encoder. \item Our method enables the structure of the encoder to dynamically evolve to accommodate the information from an increasing number of interactions. \item We further show that our method is capable of making novel predictions that are validated using up-to-date literature-based database entries. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize} \item We propose a Bayesian model selection framework to jointly infer the most plausible depth and neuron activations for GCN-based encoders to learn representation for biomedical entities. \item Our experiments demonstrate that the framework achieves superior performance by dynamically balancing GCN depth and width. \item Our method enables the structure of the encoders to dynamically evolve to accommodate incrementally available interactions. \end{itemize}

-\section{Materials and methods}
+\section{Materials and Methods}